International Sporting event?

 - Learn about the background involved in hosting major international sporting events

-- Visit the tropical, desert, alpine and Mediterranean glasshouses to experience the climates and the plants that grow in different countries.
+- Visit the tropical, desert, alpine and warm temperate glasshouses to experience the climates and the plants that grow in different countries.

 - Use data loggers to compare temperatures in different climates

-- Debate the pros and cons of hosting big international sporting events in a simulation role-play exercise.
+- Debate the pros and cons of hosting big international sporting events in an exciting simulation role-play exercise.

 The programme starts with an introduction to the countries we will discuss and their varying climates.
 We look at how climate affects daily life in these countries and what particular effects it might have on athletes.